ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 couldn’t be reproduced.

-Spoiler: this was due to the behavior of an old version of {tidytext}.
+Spoiler: this is due to the behavior of {tidytext} which doesn’t accept the output of the new {rtweet}.
+The problem is almost solved (well, it has shifted), but I thought these comments and mails were the perfect occasion for me to talk a little bit about how to return to previous version of a specific package.

-As the new version is out, this problem is solved.
-But I thought I could use this as the perfect example to show how to go to previous version of a package :)
+And also, to provide a little workaround about the current error thrown when trying to mine the `hashtags` column of the {rtweet} output.

 ## New {rtweet} vs previous {tidytext}

-Last update of {rtweet} ( published on CRAN on 2017-11-16, so after I published the blogposts / slides I just mentioned) comes with a new
+The update of {rtweet} waws published on CRAN on 2017-11-16, (so after I published the blogposts / slides I just mentioned).
+It comes with a new
 feature: list columns.

 Problem is: you can’t pass a data frame containing list-columns to